By-Law of 1791

-The citizens of Pittsfield in the early 1790's were excited about the prospect of a new meeting house the civic and religious focus of the community, going up in the center of town.
-Designed by Boston architect Charles Bullfinch who designed the original portion of the State House, and was later to be an architect of the Capitol building in Washington, D.C., the building was the pride of the townspeople, "whose hears swelled with pride" when they showed it off to visitors, according to city historian J.E.A.
+The citizens of Pittsfield in the early 1790's were excited about the prospect of a new meeting house going up in the center of town.
+Designed by renowned Boston architect Charles Bullfinch, the building was the pride of the townspeople, "whose hears swelled with pride" when they showed it off to visitors, according to city historian J.E.A.
 Smith.
-This jewel must be protected, though, and since it sat facing onto the town common an ordinance was deemed necessary to protect its exterior, especially the window glass, from sporting games played on the lawn.
+This jewel must be protected, though, and since it sat facing onto the town common, an ordinance was deemed necessary to protect its exterior, especially the window glass, from sporting games played on the lawn.

-The sensible, if fun-spoiling, law retains its importance today, long after the demise of the Bullfinch Church and the shrinking of the common, Now a park ringed by paved streets know as Park Square.
+The sensible, if fun-spoiling, law retains its importance today, long after the demise of the Bullfinch Church and the shrinking of the common to Park Square, a park ringed by paved streets.
 The ordinance is recognized as one of the very first published uses in America of the word "baseball," indicating that some rudimentary version of the sport that became known as the National Pastime was popular in Berkshire County even in the eighteenth century.

 Professionals, amateurs and popularity